Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Implementation

-Tables~\ref{table:utilization_16} and~\ref{table:utilization_8} show the utilization breakdown of the 8 and 16 packet processor Shire runtimes.
-The main blocks, as well as the average resource utilization per packet processor, without any accelerators in them.
-The average remaining resources per PR block for each packet processor as well as the remaining resources in the reserved scheduler\_block are also shown.
-Note that both tables show the Round Robin scheduler stats, and since for 8 packet processors the amount of arbitration logic decreases, we see less resource utilization and even Vivado decided not to use any Block RAMs.
-We are able to meet timing at 250~MHz for the design.
+Tables~\ref{table:utilization_16} and~\ref{table:utilization_8} show the utilization breakdown of the 8 and 16 \name \fname runtimes for each of the main components, as well as the average resource utilization per \name (without any accelerators).
+The table also shows the average remaining resources per PR block for each \name, as well as the remaining resources in the \lb block when using a round robin \lb.
+Since the 8 {\name} design has less arbitration logic than the 16 \name design, we see less resource utilization.
+Across all implementations with all combinations of accelerators, including the case study accelerators, the maximum routing utilization in vertical or horizontal direction is 17\%, and typically it is around 12\%.
 The only hard IP blocks are the SERDES, PCIe and Gigabit CMAC; the rest are our own open source IP.

-We developed an API library to provide the host-based control of {\name}s described in this section.
-This library also integrates the Xilinx's PR-loading tool, \texttt{MCAP\_tool}, and the Corundum 100~Gbps FPGA-to-host NIC driver~\cite{corundum}.
-Therefore, user can update a \name using the PR-loading, and initialize the {\name}s memories and scheduler configurations through C code running on the host.
-We measured the time to reload a \name image using this library over 20 loads, and find that it takes 756~milliseconds on average.
+We are able to meet timing at 250~MHz for all designs.